googleapis/google-cloud-java/generation/new_client/README.md

 ```
 ...
 Please create a pull request:
-  $ git checkout -b new_module_java-discoveryengine
+  $ git checkout -b new_module_java-alloydb
   $ git add .
-  $ git commit -m 'feat: [apikeys] new module for apikeys'
+  $ git commit -m 'feat: [alloydb] new module for alloydb'
-  $ gh pr create --title 'feat: [apikeys] new module for apikeys'
+  $ gh pr create --title 'feat: [alloydb] new module for alloydb'
 ```

 Create a pull request from the change.